sailod/DRF_VUE/Readme.md

 # Voting system made with Django Rest Framework and Vue.js

 This repository is a monorepo for fullstack application written in VueJS and Django,
-This application has example of all CRUD operations, Authentication (using username/password or firebase),
+This application has example of all CRUD operations, Authentication (using 1. username/password 2. google account (firebase) 3. web3 auth using Metamask),
 Authorization (any object can be edited only by its creator), and IP based protection to limit each user for only one vote per subject, Pagination

 This repo includes the best practices for running both the frontend and backend in production,